BruDrugAnalysisProject/BRU_CTRL_bulk_scRNAseq_data_analysis/README.md

+# Analysis Codes for Bulk and Single-Cell RNA-seq Data

-### The codes of analysis bulk and single-cell data
+This repository contains the analysis codes used for processing and visualizing the bulk RNA-seq and single-cell RNA-seq (scRNA-seq) data in this study.

+## Data Description

+### 1. Bulk RNA-seq Data
-#### 1. Bulk RNA-seq data from eight mouse tumor tissues (BRU-treated sample 1, BRU-treated sample 2, BRU-treated sample 3, BRU-treated sample 4, control sample 1, control sample 2, control sample 3, and control sample 4).
+Bulk RNA-seq data were generated from eight mouse tumor tissue samples:
+- **BRU-treated group**: BRU-treated sample 1, BRU-treated sample 2, BRU-treated sample 3, BRU-treated sample 4
+- **Control group**: control sample 1, control sample 2, control sample 3, control sample 4

-#### 2. CD45+ magnetic bead sorting to isolate cells from dissociated BRU-treated and control tumor tissues, each includes three samples, then performed single-cell RNA sequencing (scRNA-seq).
+### 2. Single-cell RNA-seq Data
+Immune cells were isolated from dissociated tumor tissues of both BRU-treated and control mice via **CD45⁺ magnetic bead sorting**.
+Each group contained **three independent biological samples**.
+The enriched immune cells were then subjected to **single-cell RNA sequencing (scRNA-seq)**.

+## Related Figures
+The codes in this repository generate the following figures presented in the manuscript:

-- Figure 1B & SuppFigure 1A
+- **Figure 1B** & **Supplementary Figure 1A**
-- Figure 2A-C
+- **Figure 2A–C**
-- Figure 3A-I
+- **Figure 3A–I**
-- Figure 5A
+- **Figure 5A**
-- mIF image analysis
+- **Multiplex immunofluorescence (mIF) image analysis**